 What if eating “gluten-free” was as simple as choosing a better wheat flour?

 Scientifically speaking of course, that can’t be true.
 By definition, all wheat flours – all-purpose, bread, whole wheat (hard red and soft white), spelt, kamut, etc. – contain gluten.
 It’s how they were created and that’s that.

 The wheat on stores shelves today is NOT the same wheat that we once consumed long ago.

 Like many other foods, wheat has been optimized for the benefit of the farmers, creating bigger yields and disease resistant crops.
-However, the changes that benefit the farmers could also be to blame for the recent rise of gluten-free sensitivities, intolerance and celiac disease. (source)
+However, the changes that benefit the farmers could also be to blame for the modern rise of gluten sensitivities, intolerance, and celiac disease. (source)

 This is bad news across the board, whether you have food allergies or not.

-Fortunately, for the voluntary lifestyle and the certain gluten-intolerant, there’s a far better alternative than the processed gluten-free section of the grocery store.
+Fortunately, for the voluntary lifestyle and certain gluten-intolerant people, there’s a far better alternative than the processed gluten-free section of the grocery store.
 It’s called Einkorn.

 Any time a change is made to a plant, the resulting seed, flower or fruit changes too.
 Gardeners know that you change the fertilizer and the fruit can be sour.
 If the soil lacks a nutrient, the yield is poor or nonexistent.

 If you’re able to create the perfect environment in order to achieve the desired outcome of a crop, then you’re in business.
 When it comes to wheat, you’re in very good business.